 As always I'll state I'm a big fan of the Kinect and believe in its potential, with Squid Hero for Kinect I feel the company has really gotten the whole hand gestures movement down perfectly.
 This game is more of a top body system where your hands are mostly used to destroy ice while you can sway back and forth during turbo events.
 Tracking was great when it came to Kinect and the menus also were really simple to navigate through which other games have issues with.
 They also included great hints or side information to further help with this which again is perfect for a Kinect game.
 When in-game colors are bright, the music is enchanting and the squid has a lot of personality.
 You can also buy some hats for squid if you buy them with currency collected through playing.

 While I had some great fun with the game this particularly title will target mostly the younger demographic.
 They will certainly love it and enjoy playing with this charming squid character.
 The Kinect controls, menus and gameplay were handled perfectly within the title.
 I had no issues in that regard and there's a good chunk of content available for play though not much to after that.
 I also did have some issues with how repetitive areas did get later on and that the animals in ice segments were almost impossible.
 Definitely a solid Kinect title to check out on Xbox One.

-Review Done on Squid Hero for Kinect for Xbox One
+Squid Hero for Kinect Review on Xbox One

 Review Code Provided by Virtual Air Guitar